The Tepper Foundation

 Key Takeaways for Grant Writers

-- Invitation-only model: This foundation cannot be approached with unsolicited proposals; focus instead on ensuring your organization is visible in the field and aligned with their priorities
+- Invitation-only model: This foundation cannot be approached with unsolicited proposals; focus instead on ensuring your organisation is visible in the field and aligned with their priorities

-- New Jersey connection critical: 40% of giving goes to New Jersey; organizations with strong Garden State ties or impact have the strongest chance of being noticed
+- New Jersey connection critical: Significant portion of giving goes to New Jersey; organisations with strong Garden State ties or impact have the strongest chance of being noticed

 - Demonstrate crisis responsiveness: The foundation values "nimble" partners who can deploy resources quickly during emergencies and build resilience for future crises

-- Think beyond programmatic funding: The foundation offers both general operating support and programmatic funding, showing willingness to invest in organizational sustainability
+- Think beyond programmatic funding: The foundation offers both general operating support and programmatic funding, showing willingness to invest in organisational sustainability

-- Align with emerging priorities: With expansion into climate resilience and mental health, organizations working at the intersection of these areas with food/housing security may be particularly attractive
+- Align with emerging priorities: With expansion into climate resilience and mental health, organisations working at the intersection of these areas with food/housing security may be particularly attractive

-- Rapid growth creates opportunity: With giving increasing from $65M to $87M in one year and 53% of recent recipients being new grantees, the foundation is actively expanding its portfolio of partners
+- Rapid growth creates opportunity: The foundation is actively expanding its portfolio of partners

 - Build sector visibility: Since grants are by invitation, establishing strong reputation and visibility in your field—particularly in New Jersey—is essential to getting on their radar